 As lots of other influences outside investor control cause extreme uncertainty (read: Trump crisis, BREXIT crisis, middle-east crisis, housing crisis, pensions, climate, stability of the EU, not to mention the depreciating value of your tin of roses etc. etc.), perhaps the idea of chasing that one illusive tech unicorns is becoming less and less appealing?

 I don’t know, I’m in no way an expert or even much of a speculative hobbiest.
-However, my own anecdotal observation is that there is a bit of a shift emerging in the media coverage of Silicon Valley.
+However, my own anecdotal observation from study investment mags and articles is that there is a bit of a shift emerging in the media coverage of Silicon Valley.

 Could it be that the rose tint is finally starting to ware off?

-Perhaps it’s time to cool the relationship a little, re-asses our own trend and (cough) endowment biases and hedge our bets by casually seeing other people… at least until he grows up a little?
+Perhaps it’s time to cool it a little, re-asses our own trend and (cough) endowment biases and hedge our bets by casually seeing other people… at least until he grows up a little?